Tuesday, December 31, 2024

 Get like me, get like Party Girl

-"One second," said Party Girl, reaching into her purse and withdrawing a pink mobile phone and flipped it open.
-"Hold on, text message."
-Alicia sat on her bed, staring at the mangled page in silence as her guest pecked away at her cellular phone.
+Party Girl pulled out her pink mobile phone and flipped it open.
+Alicia sat on her bed, staring at the mangled page in silence as her guest pecked away at the keypad.

 Don't get jealous, be like Party Girl